Read Acts 20:21–25. This is a multi-part study on this passage

 - “People of peace are God’s pre-positioned agents to bridge the gospel to their family, their friends, or their workplace.
 This element of Jesus’ strategy for engaging lost-ness is perhaps one of the most significant principles, and also one of the most neglected principles, for entering unreached people groups” (p.
 90).

-Imagine your mission team is in a city inhabited by tens of thousands of unreached Muslims.
-How would you go about discovering people of peace; how would you find those disillusioned with Islam and curious about the Bible?
+Imagine your mission team is in a city completely inhabited by unreached Muslims.
+How would you go about discovering people of peace?
+What steps would you take to find those disillusioned with Islam and curious about the Bible?

-How does this differ from how many Christians view disciple-making?
+Does this differ from how many Christians view disciple making?
 Explain.